 With these changing times, we are all being forced to communicate virtually: conference calls, webinars, phone calls, as well as emails.
-In this interactive webinar, I use the principles behind the Superstar Communicator™ methodology to find techniques to ensure you are making an impact when communicating virtually.
+In this interactive webinar, Susan uses the principles behind the Superstar Communicator™ methodology to find techniques to ensure you are making an impact when communicating virtually.

-My aim for this course is that you will go away with knowledge and practical ways to be seen, be heard and make an impact when they speak.
-This includes:
+The aim of this course is that you go away with the knowledge and practical ways to be seen, be heard and make an impact when you speak.

-- Understanding who you are speaking to and ‘what’s in it for them’.
+- Identify who you are speaking to and ‘what’s in it for them’.

-- The importance of preparation and ideas for preparing
+- Acknowledge the importance of preparation and ideas for preparing

-- How non-verbal communication (body language) play a part in any speaking – even on line
+- Describe how non-verbal communication (body language) plays a part in any speaking – even on line

-- How we can make it as easy as possible for others to listen to us, by using our voices effectively, particularly virtually.
+- Make it as easy as possible for others to listen, particularly virtually.

 This demonstrates the quality of an event and that it meets CII member CPD scheme requirements.

 1 hour's CPD can be claimed for this event if relevant to your learning and development needs.